jfeinstein10/SlidingMenu/README.md

 and "un-fade" when opening
 * `fadeDegree` - a float representing the "amount" of fade. `1.0f` would mean fade all the way to black when the SlidingMenu is closed. `0.0f` would mean do not fade at all.
+* `contentFadeEnabled` - a boolean representing whether or not the <b>above</b> view should fade when the SlidingMenu is <b>opening</b>
+and "un-fade" when <b>closing</b>.
+Default is true.
+* `contentFadeDegree` - a float representing the "amount" of fade. `1.0f` would mean fade all the way to black when the SlidingMenu is opened. `0.0f` would mean do not fade at all.
+Default is 0.65f.
 * `selectorEnabled` - a boolean representing whether or not a selector should be drawn on the left side of the above view showing a selected view on the behind view.
 * `selectorDrawable` - a reference to a drawable to be used as the selector